 How do transportation options affect the environment?

-Battery electric vehicles are the optimal solutions for the short city routes, fuel cell vehicles – for longer routes.
+Battery electric vehicles are the optimal solutions for short city routes, and fuel cell vehicles – are for longer routes.
 The options listed below are considered “green” transport:

 - modern electric trains which use hydro or nuclear power;